HASHCUT69/Blend-n-Run/README.md

 ## Contributing
 Feel free to contribute to this repository as our work here is open-source.

+Note: You have to clone [bililiteRange](https://github.com/dwachss/bililiteRange) repository to run the extension locally.

 Please make sure to update tests as appropriate.

 ## License